Fall 2024 Courses

 Hispanic Studies

 SPAN 202 themed for health will explore predominant human health issues in the Spanish-speaking world while developing linguistic and grammatical skills.
 We will reflect on how health is viewed in the United States and other countries.
 Health practices and approaches of traditional medicine will be explored.
-We will investigate environmentalism in the Spanish-speaking world and expand our nature related vocabulary.
+We will investigate environmentalism in the Spanish-speaking world and expand our nature-related vocabulary.
 Does music play a role in our health?
 Does living in large urban areas have an impact on our physical and mental health?
-Reflections on these issues.
-We will discuss issues of Limited English Proficiency Patients and why Spanish interpreters are important in healthcare.
-This is especially important in situations where miscommunication could have serious consequences.
+We will discuss issues of Limited English Proficiency Patients and why Spanish interpreters are important in healthcare, especially when miscommunication could have serious consequences.

 • FREN 101: Beginning French Through the Culture of Food